lawmurray/Birch/DOCS.md

 Demonstrates sampling from a triplet of Gaussian random variables, with zero or more of them given a value on the command line.

-  - x : Value of the first variable.
+  - `-x` : Value of the first variable.
-  - y : Value of the second variable.
+  - `-y` : Value of the second variable.
-  - z : Value of the third variable.
+  - `-z` : Value of the third variable.

 #### demo_echo(message:[String](#string-0) <- "")

 <a name="demo-echo-37"></a>

-Echo string to terminal.
+Echo a message to terminal.

+- `message` : The message.

 #### demo_hello()